school-brainhack/school-brainhack.github.io/content/en/project/fMRI_ADHD_connectivity/index.md

 * Native English speakers
 * Have normal or corrected to normal vision and have no history of neurological or psychological disorder
 * Prematurity of less than 36 weeks
-Head injury causing overnight hospitalization
+* Head injury causing overnight hospitalization
-Hearing loss, or contraindications for MRI.
+* Hearing loss, or contraindications for MRI
-Participants could not be taking medication affecting the central nervous system other than ADHD medication, and all participants with ADHD were required to be male.
+* Participants could not be taking medication affecting the central nervous system other than ADHD medication, and all participants with ADHD were required to be male

+**Our Chosen Task:**
+Our group had chosen to focus on one task from the eight- the Verbal, Large Reward, Delayed Feedback (VLD).
+Of the 73 participants who completed the VLD task, 30 participants were diagnosed with ADHD as opposed to the 43 participants who were not.
+Due to problems our group ran into with preprocessing data (which will be discussed later), we were only able to obtain processed data for the first 10 participants, 4 of whom could not be used as a result of not completing the VLD task.
+Of our six participants, five individuals were diagnosed with ADHD.

  <!-- Add Data Images Hhere!!!
 Marks as Done when done -->